-Founded in 1980, Voices for Children recruits, trains, and supervises Court Appointed Special Advocates, or CASAs, who advocate for the rights and well-being of the more than 5,100 children who pass through foster care in San Diego County annually because they have been abused, neglected, or maltreated by their families or caregivers.
-As the only agency in San Diego County designated by the Juvenile Dependency Court to provide CASA volunteers, Voices for Children has a Serve Every Child vision: to provide a CASA to every foster child who needs one.
+Founded in 1980, Voices for Children recruits, trains, and supervises Court Appointed Special Advocates, or CASAs, who advocate for the rights and well-being of children who spend time in foster care in San Diego and Riverside counties.
+These children are in foster care at no fault of their own, but rather because they have been abused, abandoned, or neglected by their families or caregivers.
+As the only agency in San Diego and Riverside counties designated by the Juvenile Dependency Court to provide CASA volunteers, Voices for Children has a vision to provide a CASA to every foster child who needs one.

 CASA volunteers are trained to act as first-hand experts on the individual needs of abused and neglected children in San Diego County foster care, giving them the best possible chance at a bright future.
 The children CASA volunteers help are involved in the dependency system because they have been removed from their homes due to abuse, neglect, or abandonment.

 Each CASA volunteer is assigned to a Voices for Children Advocacy Supervisor, with whom they can confer and consult any time in the course of advocacy.
 Advocacy Supervisors provide guidance and support to their CASAs as they advocate on behalf of their case children and prepare written reports for the Court.